boazsegev/iodine/LIMITS.md

 # Iodine limits and settings

-I will, at some point, document these... here's a few things:
+I will, at some point, document these... here's the key points:

-## HTTP/1.x limits
+## HTTP limits

-* HTTP Headers have a ~16Kb total size limit.

 * Uploads are adjustable and limited to ~50Mib by default.

-* HTTP keep-alive is adjustable and set to ~5 seconds by default.
+* HTTP connection timeout (keep-alive) is adjustable and set to ~60 seconds by default.

+* HTTP total header size is adjustable and limited to ~32Kib by default.

+* HTTP header line length size is limited to a hard-coded limit of 8Kb.

+* HTTP headers count is limited to a hard-coded limit of 128 headers.

 ## Websocket

 * Incoming Websocket message size limits are adjustable and limited to ~250Kib by default.

+## EventSource / SSE

+* Iodine will automatically attempt to send a `ping` event instead of disconnecting the connection.
+The ping interval is the same as the HTTP connection timeout interval.

 ## Pub/Sub

-* Channel names are binary safe, but limited to 1024 characters (even though Redis doesn't seem to limit channel name length).
+* Channel names are binary safe and unlimited in length - do NOT allow clients to dictate the channel name (as they might use extremely long names and cause resource starvation).

-    Iodine uses a [trie](https://en.wikipedia.org/wiki/Trie) to match channel names.
-A trie offers binary exact matching with a fast lookup (unlike hash lookups, this offers zero name collision risk).
-However, it also means that channel names are memory **expensive**.

-    As a side effect, sequencial channel names have an advantage over random channel names.

 * Pub/sub is limited to the process cluster.
 To use pub/sub with an external service (such as Redis) an "Engine" is required (see YARD documentation).